WilliamVenner/squad-mortar-helper/README.md

 * **Don't** use software such as f.lux that affect the colours of your screen (some OS-level filters like the Windows "Night light" work fine though)
 * **Don't** zoom in to the in-game map.
 SMH needs the map to be fully zoomed out for heightmaps to line up properly.
 However, you can pan and zoom SMH's map - see the Features section.
 * **TURN OFF** "Toggle Viewing Roles as Player Icons" in the map sidebar for improved line segment detection
-* Keep "Map Icon Scaling" set to 0.7 in the map sidebar for improved marker detection
 * Try to stay away from blips such as vehicles, HABs, etc. as they overlap squad leader markers, turn them off in the map sidebar if necessary
 * Listen to your team mates and squad for feedback on how accurate your hits are, correct if needed
 * If SMH isn't picking something up, you can draw your own markers on the map yourself!